The Primary Care Confessions of Traumatized Patients

 “In all my years in health care, I have never seen children with such severe birth defects,” Schnall said during an interview with AJN.
 After her court-martial, Schnall went on to have a successful 30-year career in hospital administration.
 After retiring and visiting Vietnam, she decided she needed to do something about what she witnessed there.

 Schnall joined a group called the Vietnam Agent Orange Relief and Responsibility Campaign, made up of American Vietnam Veterans, Vietnamese Americans, social activists, and community leaders.
-The group aims to educate the public on the repercussions of the chemical warfare used […]
+The group aims to educate the public on the repercussions of the chemical warfare used in Southeast […]

 A Measure of Contentment: One Patient’s Daily Ritual